openframeworks/ofSite/_documentation/gl/ofFbo.markdown

 _description: _

-This lets you draw the fbo using vertices to define the area that the fbo will be drawn into.
+This lets you draw the fbo using vertices to define the area that the fbo will be drawn into, the same way that you would bind an ofTexture.
 This can be an ofRectangle, ofMesh, or other vertex based drawing technique.